 Here is a cross section drawing by Robert Van Nice of this same area.
 You can see where the figure of John the Baptist was damaged in the 20th century.
 Compare this to Loos and you can see how Loos regularized the curves of the arches and vaults.
 Robert maps every flaw and detail!
 You can view a selection of Van Nice drawings by clicking here.

 Above you can see Robert Van Nice's drawing of the central part of the South Gallery which shows every detail including damage and repairs made since the 6th century.
-You can take his maps with you - they are on the DOAKs website - and check everything at your feet ans you walk through it.
+You can take this map with you - they are on the DOAKs website - and check everything at your feet as you walk through it.
 Each one of the marble floor panels are around 6 ft long and most are from the 6th century.
+On the right, against the far wall you can see where the throne of the patriarch stood.
+The tombstone of Enrico Dandalo, the blind doge of Venice who took Constantinople in 1204 and died here in 1205, was moved to this spot in the middle of the 19th century as a curiosity.
+Catholic Latin clergy controlled Hagia Sophia from 1204 -1261.

 This mosaic shows Emperor Constantine and the Empress-August Zoe.
 You learn more about by clicking here.